 Analysis / Bias

-However, when it comes to GMO’s they frequently publish alarmist articles that do not align with the consensus of science.
-For example in this story, “Need Another Reason To Avoid GMOs?” the website promotes the debunked 2012 study by Gilles-Éric Séralini, which was retracted from the Food and Chemical Toxicology Journal the “following year after a detailed review following criticism from scientists and regulatory bodies, which found a pattern of bias and design flaws.
-The study used cancer-prone rats, shoddy controls, and the data cherry-picked (e.g. data showed some rats fed glyphosate had few tumors, which the authors did not highlight in their commentary).”
+However, when it comes to GMOs, they frequently publish alarmist articles that do not align with the consensus of science.
+For example, in this story, “Need Another Reason To Avoid GMOs?” the website promotes the debunked 2012 study by Gilles-Éric Séralini, which was retracted from the Food and Chemical Toxicology Journal the “following year after a detailed review following criticism from scientists and regulatory bodies, which found a pattern of bias and design flaws.
+The study used cancer-prone rats, shoddy controls, and the data cherry-picked (e.g., data showed some rats fed glyphosate had few tumors, which the authors did not highlight in their commentary).”
 This story has remained on the website since 2012.

-In general, most information is factual, however, there are instances as indicated above, where they stray from the consensus of science.
+In general, most information is factual; however, as indicated above, there are instances where they stray from the consensus of science.

 - None in the Last 5 years